Serious Mental Illness Physical Health Checks

 Our research found limited support available to those with severe mental ill health and their experiences with healthcare professionals often deterred them from attending health checks.

-If you are a GP practice in Dorset and would like to be involved or get more information, please get in touch with Andrew.Robertson@can100.org
+If you are a GP practice in Dorset and would like to be involved or get more information, contact hello@can100.org

 Our work is possible thanks to funding from our partners, NHS Dorset